 The board requested took the second option and asked Nous for support.

 Nous worked with the client to establish a joint Nous-client team, leveraging the skills and expertise within the organisation.
 The first two days were team training (client and Nous) on core consulting skills, ways of working under pressure, methodologies and tools.

 Then, using the previous report as input, the joint team spent 12 weeks analysing and prioritising the actions required to turn the organisation around.
 It produced a 20-page business case that showed each action and its expected financial return, with a clear implementation plan.
 The executive and board signed off immediately.

 With Nous as strategic advisor, the client has exceeded the benefits in that business case, turning from a projected loss to a healthy profit, and has built change capability throughout its organisation.

-Done wrong, a transformation effort can waste millions of dollars and distract organisation from their real business serving their customers and communities.
+Done wrong, a transformation effort can waste millions of dollars and distract the organisation from its real business serving customers and communities.
 Done right, organisations get onto a consistently higher level of performance – doing more with less without burning everyone out.

 Get in touch for more information on how Nous can support your positive transformation.

 First published in July 2018 and refreshed on 13 October 2020.